KevTango/work-report-latex-sample/README.md

 # work-report-latex-sample

+*Made a few quality of life changes to the report format - Kevin*

 Basic LaTeX sample template for the University of Auckland, Faculty of Engineering work reports.

 Text with ! around it is meant to be changed by the author for their specific report.